annemarie35/python-training/reading-notes-intro-computation-programming-python/chapter-two_programming-basics/chapter-2.md

 ```
 When an operator combine two objects, it evaluates to the type which has a greater scale (here, float).

-The conversion can be explicit, using a function named from the type.
+The conversion can be explicit, using a function named from the type, it is named `casting`.
 ```python
 int('32') == 32    # True
 float(32) == 32.0  # True